Th3Whit3Wolf/Almost-Finished-Neovim-Config/README.md

 ### Auto Shebang

-When creating a new shell or python neovim will prompt you for what shebang you would like to use.
-It is automatic for escript, fish, ion, lua, perl, php, & ruby.
+When creating a new shell or python script neovim will prompt you for what shebang you would like to use.
+This is automatic for awk, escript, fish, ion, julia, lua, perl, php, ruby, and scala.

 You can press <kbd>space</kbd>+<kbd>cs</kbd> to change shebangs